gangliao/TIGER/README.md

 scope is opened, new symbol table based on incremental level will be also initlized.
 Since current Tiger grammar rules only support `int` and `float`, we only embed `int`, `float` and the related standard functions like `printi`, `flush`, `exit`, `not` into symbol table.

-When you execute `bin/parser <filename> -d`, the symbol table will be generated into your screen.
+When you execute `bin/parser <filename> -d`, the symbol table will be generated on your screen.

 For example, issue the command `./bin/parser testCases/test-phaseI/test1.tiger -d`: